SHIP - State Health Improvement Partnership

 - Increase access to tobacco cessation programs in the community.

-- Support the development of tobacco-free policies in businesses and health care facilities.
+- Support the development of tobacco-free policies in parks, businesses, etc.

 The SHIP approach to Health Care focuses on both patients and employees in health care systems.
 Sherburne County will make an effort to:

-- Recruit at least one health care setting to join the Worksite Wellness Collaborative.
+- Recruit at least one health care site to join the Worksite Wellness Collaborative.